#![allow(unused_variables)]

 Support for Reference Types

 WebAssembly recently has gained support for a new value type called externref.
-Proposed in the WebAssembly reference types repo this feature of WebAssembly is hoped to enable more efficient communication between the host (JS) and the wasm module.
+Proposed in the WebAssembly reference types repo this feature of WebAssembly is hoped to enable more efficient communication between the host (JS) and the Wasm module.
 This feature removes the need for much of the JS glue generated by wasm-bindgen because it can natively call APIs with JS values.

 For example, this Rust function: